elindfo/PoseEstimationTool/README.md

         example-video.mp4
 ```

-Now run the pose estimation tool using the **absolute path** to *my-directory* with one of the following two commands:
+Now run the pose estimation tool using the **absolute path** to `my-directory/` with one of the following two commands:

 **Using images:**
 ```bash